Kotha Janta

 Kotha Janta (New Pair) is a 2014 Indian Telugu-language comedy drama film directed by Maruthi and produced by Bunny Vasu through Geetha Arts Banner.
 It stars Allu Sirish and Regina Cassandra in the lead roles.
-The film released on 3 May 2014 to mixed reviews from critics.
+The film released on 3 May 2014 to mixed reviews from critics but was a commercial success at the box office.

 Plot

 Sirish (Allu Sirish) is a selfish guy and does anything for money.
 Suvarna (Regina Cassandra) is a practical girl who is fond of making money.
 Both of them are summoned to work together in a TV channel in Hyderabad.
 Their target is to take that sinking channel to the top.
 They start a new program called Kotha Janta where they marry off couples who are caught in strange situations.
-After marrying off the first couple, they realise that the girl belongs to a powerful politician’s family.
+After marrying off the first couple, they realise that the girl belongs to a powerful politician's family.
 Sirish and Suvarna start having differences as the politician chase them.
 The rest of the story is all about how they realize that they are made for each other.